I'm doing great."

-Energy Absorption and Super Senses - able to see various forms of energy, including gamma radiation and cosmic energy, and absorb them to boost his strength.
+- Energy Absorption and Super Senses - able to see various forms of energy, including gamma radiation and cosmic energy, and absorb them to boost his strength.
 He's even able to use this on living beings, allowing him to permanently rob gamma mutates of their powers.
-However, doing so runs the risk of burning him out, forcing him into Shapeshifter Mode Lock.

 This comicbook character provides examples of: